Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-For the converse, we assume that $T$ is quartet $(12|34)$ and it satisfies $e_1,e_2>g$ or $e_3,e_4>g$.
+For the converse, we assume that $T$ is the quartet $(12|34)$ and that it satisfies $e_1,e_2\geq g$ or $e_3,e_4\geq g$.
 Our goal is to construct all possible pairs $D$, $\HH$ giving $T=D\oplus \HH$.
-From the ``if direction'' we know that such pairs $(D,\HH)$ come in four or eight two dimensional families, depending on which conditions on the weights of $T$ hold.
-Moreover, we have a description of these families so we only need to check if we can find values for the indeterminates satisfying the sign restrictions.
+From the ``if direction'' we know that such pairs $(D,\HH)$ belong to a polyhedral complex of dimension at most 2.
+Each cell is parameterized by the variables $u,w$.

-We claim that cases 1.1 through 1.4 are admissible \emph{if and only if} $e_1,e_2>g$.
+Assume that the condition $e_3,e_4\geq g$ \emph{does not} hold.
+The, we claim that Cases 1.1 through 1.4 are admissible \emph{if and only if} $e_1,e_2\geq g$.
 We already know the ``only if direction'' from the previous discussion.
-We now show the converse holds:
+We now prove the converse: